thedarkzeno/verbovision/README.md

 The model is based on LLaVA and includes:
 - Vision encoder (frozen during training)
-- Language model (frozen during training)
+- Language model (trained with LoRA)
 - Multi-modal projector (trained with LoRA)
-- Custom Portuguese language head
+- Custom Portuguese Language model

 ## Training Configuration